 Although we recommend to be professionally measured for your kilt outfit, we understand that this is not always possible.
-As well as having our Prestwick, Glasgow City Centre and West End stores; we also have regular London and Manchester popups to try and reach as many of our customers as we can.
+As well as having our Prestwick, Glasgow and Edinburgh stores; we also have regular London and Manchester popups to try and reach as many of our customers as we can.
 New York has recently been added as our next destination this September, allowing us to get to our customers across the pond.
 If you are still unable to be measured by one of our stylists – don’t panic!
 Follow this step-by-step simple guide on how to measure for your own outfit.

 When measuring for your kilt, it is important to remember that the measurements will be different than your usual trouser measurements.
 Make sure you are wearing a thin top or t-shirt; this will ensure the most accurate measurements.
 We take all of our measurements in inches.
 It is easier if you can get someone else to do the measurements for you: make sure they use a tape measure for your body and not a flexible rule – yes, this has happened before!
 Stand up straight, and relax.